In this article, we discuss 3 ways to add Google Analytics tracking code to your WordPress website.

 Here, you need to paste the code on the box under “Scripts in Header”.
 All done with this plugin.

-The next plugin that I was talking about is MonsterInsights.
+The next plugin we will discuss is MonsterInsights.
 It’s quite reliable and widely used.
 On top of that, you can track visitors and view Analytics information right from your WordPress dashboard.
 Follow the below steps to set it up.

 Step 1: Install the plugin.